AayushKarna/admin-panel-ui/README.md

 Entry point is `index.html`

 Images are in img folder and css in css folder.

-It is not responsive for mobile devices yet!
+It is not responsive for mobile devices yet.

-Feel free for pull request and raising issues.
+Feel free for any pull requests and raising issues.